-- Bringing smiles to the underprivileged youth of South Florida
+- Bring smiles and impactful experiences to the underprivileged youth of South Florida

-- Fulfilling our mission with proprietary programming and concepts, along with like-minded partners
+- Fulfill our mission with proprietary programming and concepts with the support of like-minded partners and individuals

 In 2004, LLF Founder Robert Sena moved from New York City to Miami and operated the Miami chapter of his favorite New York City-based organization.
 In 2010, he decided it was in the best interest of the facilities and children he served in the Miami area to create an organization based and operated in South Florida.
-Recruiting the help of active LLF board members and co-founders Aaron Resnick and Charlie Venturi, the Little Lighthouse Foundation was born in January 2010.
-LLF then launched its first program, Adopt-a-Meal, at Ronald McDonald House Charities (RMHC) where volunteers serve meals to the families of children receiving treatment at nearby hospitals.
+Recruiting the help of active LLF board members and co-founders Aaron Resnick and Charlie Venturi, LLF was born in January 2010.
+LLF then launched its first program, Adopt-a-Meal, at Ronald McDonald House Charities (“RMHC”) where volunteers serve meals to the families of children receiving treatment at nearby hospitals.

 Aaron Resnick, a graduate of Leadership Miami, is a leader in the Miami’s legal and cultural arts scene and the managing partner of the Law Offices of Aaron Resnick, P.A.
 Mr. Resnick was awarded the “Shining Star” Award by the Arts & Business Council of Miami, Inc. This award each year honors the top Miami business professional supporting the arts and cultural community.
 Mr. Resnick was the founding chairperson of the Friends of the New World Symphony, and now serves permanently on its Executive Committee.
 He also sat on the Board of Directors for the Miami Design Preservation League for over 10 years.